Marc Scibilia: Career

 Scibilia moved to Nashville after high school determined to make it as a musician.
 In 2007 he released his debut EP Fixity, followed by From Brooklyn To Maine in 2009.

 In 2010, Scibilia signed with Sony ATV for publishing.
 By 2012 he released his self-titled EP, which included "How Bad We Need Each Other", a song that was featured on the FOX Network series Bones.
 The song also appeared in NBC's About a Boy.

 On October 30, 2015, Scibilia released his debut full-length album Out Of Style that debuted on the Singer-Songwriter chart at No. 7.

-Outside of his own records, he is a prevalent songwriter.
+Outside of his own records, he is a prolific songwriter.
 In 2014 he wrote and produced the song "Bright Lights" for American Idol contestant Paul McDonald.
 In 2016 Scibilia co-wrote "Focus" with Jacob Whitesides for his upcoming 2016 release Why?

 Scibilia worked with Sony/ATV's Brian Monaco on a cover of Woody Guthrie's song "This Land Is Your Land" that was included in the Jeep TV commercial "Beautiful Lands" for Super Bowl XLIX on February 1, 2015.
+The ad fared well, making Scibilia one of the most Shazam-ed artists of the telecast and led to mentions in several publications.

 Scibilia has toured with James Bay, ZZ Ward, Butch Walker, Gavin James, Steve Winwood, Zac Brown Band, Ben Rector, Drew Holcomb and the Neighbors, Green River Ordinance, and Michael Franti amongst others.
 He has also opened for the Wallflowers, John Oates (Hall & Oates) and Sixpence None the Richer.
 He played with Sixpence None the Richer and collaborated with Leigh Nash of the band, where they wrote the Christmas song "Deeper Than You Know".

 In 2015 he performed at NFL Draft Town as part of the festivities surrounding the NFL Draft that year.

 On December 5, 2016, Scibilia released a cover of John Lennon's "Happy Xmas (War Is Over)" with fellow Nashville-based musician Lennon Stella of the Canadian duo Lennon & Maisy.

-On February 10, 2017, Marc Scibilia released his single "Summer Clothes" independently through his label, Good Lander Records, and on March 6, he released the music video for the song via a premiere on Rolling Stone including dates for his first headline tour, The Summer Clothes Tour.
+On February 10, 2017, Scibilia released his single "Summer Clothes" independently through his label, Good Lander Records, and on March 6, he released the music video for the song via a premiere on Rolling Stone including dates for his first headline tour, The Summer Clothes Tour.
 His single, "On The Way," was included in his second Jeep commercial on TV where he was also featured performing the song on a beach live.
 The Summer of Jeep Campaign featured the summer line of Jeep vehicles and ran from May through September 2017.